fudanchii/keyboard_of_disapproval/README.md

 ## The Firmware
 Please change the makefile according to your environment setup, run `make` to build the firmware.
 Run `make avrdude` to flash the firmware.
-Previously I plan to build the keyboard on ATTiny167 based Digispark Pro, but it's in incomplete state as of currently.
+Previously I plan to build the keyboard on ATTiny167 based Digispark Pro, but it's in incomplete state as of current.

 ## Bill of Material